It was just before Halloween in 2003. I was in my office, getting ready for the day. I loved my job, and I loved the company I did it for.

 Oh - by the way - people are being bombarded by over 10,000 marketing messages today.
 To be found, you really have to resonate.

-Since I was frustrated, and didn't know how to go about looking for a job back then, I knew I had to do something.
+Needless to say I was frustrated, and didn't know how to go about looking for a job back then.
+I knew I had to do something.
 So I started attending "networking meetings."
 Lot's of them.
 I also attended one very good, well-known networking ministry in the northwest suburbs of Chicago, where I live.
 It was led by a very good guy.
-Bob was a former VP of HR for one of the major airplane manufacturers.
-I started attending their meetings, then asked if I could help serve the attendees better by joining his core team.
-I was accepted with open arms by the group.
+Bob was a former VP of HR for a major airplane manufacturer.
+I started attending their meetings, then asked if I could help serve the attendees better by joining the core team.
+I was accepted with open arms by the group of leaders.

-Our group used to host a meeting every week, with speakers that had different perspectives on job search.
+This group used to host a meeting every week, with speakers that had different perspectives on job search.
 I took meticulous notes, and asked tons of questions.
-Over the next 12 years, I learned a LOT about the process of job search.
+Over the next 14 years, I learned a LOT about the process of job search.

 I soon began to help other friends outside the ministry, and wrote a long email to a friend of a friend that was out looking for a job.
 That email grew over the next 8 years, until I finally decided to write a book about job search.
 It's now for sale in my e-shop.